thiagola92/la-stopwatch/README.md

 `pip install la-stopwatch`

 # usage
-There is two versions of stopwatch:
+There are two versions of stopwatch:
   - `StopwatchNS`
   - `Stopwatch`